 There are times when you simply are not speeding, but an officer pulls you over anyway.
 Whether the officer is guessing or those around you are traveling slower.
 Either way, if you are not speeding then you should not be given a ticket nor convicted of the ticket.
 Unfortunately when it comes down to simply your word versus the officer’s word, all of a sudden things get murky and navigating this landscape is what an attorney can do for you even in a situation when you were not speeding.

 When an officer is using radar in order to determine a vehicle’s speed the officer must successfully ping the correct car.
 If your car is traveling in traffic, that can become more difficult and it opens up the possibility that you were not the offender.
 Like arguing that you were not in fact speeding, this argument is best made with an attorney.
 The officer is likely to testify that he or she did not make a mistake the radar was correctly attributed to the correct vehicle.

 Possible defense 3: Radar not calibrated properly

-Like most instruments radar must be maintained and calibrated correctly for the results produced by that radar to be considered accurate.
+Like most instruments, a radar must be maintained and calibrated correctly for the results produced by that radar to be considered accurate.
 An attorney can request the records associated with the unit that the officer was using and based on those records there we can argue on your behalf that the result was inaccurate and unreliable.
-If the unit was not maintained correctly a Judge would have a much more difficult time finding that the City Attorney has met their burden of clear and convincing evidence.
+If the unit was not maintained correctly, a judge would have a much more difficult time finding that the city attorney has met their burden of clear and convincing evidence.